clairegonzo/colocation_California/README.md

 availabe as a .py file on Zenodo)
 - Sector data is transformed to be on a scale from 0-1
 - Co-location Suitability score is evaluated by overlaying layers in ArcGIS Pro.
+  - Scoring can be viewed by downloading the ArcGIS model from Zenodo.
+Detailed methodology is described in the full manuscript.